ArielAlvarez-Martinez/hrtfpykit/docs/hrtfpykit-sofa.md

 - make manual edits through the CRUD methods
 - save to a new output path without touching the original file

-Each call creates a new independent in-memory dataset.
+Each call creates a new independent in-memory SOFA object.

 ### `SOFA.copy_with(dim_sizes=None, global_attributes=None, variable_attributes=None, variables=None)`

-Create an in-memory copy of the current dataset with explicit overrides.
+Create an in-memory copy of the current SOFA object with explicit overrides.

 Use `copy_with()` when you already know the modifications you want to apply.
 It is especially useful for: